Parsing CSV and Excel Feeds with Pandas Permalink to this section

 sheet_name: Optional[str] = None,

-dtype_overrides: Optional[Dict[str, Any]] = None
+dtype_overrides: Optional[Dict[str, Any]] = None,

 ) -> pd.DataFrame:

-Parse CSV or Excel supply chain feeds with explicit error boundaries.
+"""Parse a CSV or Excel supply chain feed with explicit error boundaries.

 """